| | |

 Sitting on top of your kidneys, the adrenal glands release adrenaline and cortisol, giving your body a boost during stress.

-Completed endocrine system labeling worksheet for boys with glands like pituitary, thyroid, pancreas, and testicle labeled.
+Completed endocrine system labeling worksheet for boys with labeled endocrine glands.

 Ovary (Females)